 Yale Bulldogs pick up 2021 recruit Grace Thybulle

-Head Coach Allison Guth picks up a natural post player and another rim protector to compliment Camilla Emsbo
+Head coach Allison Guth picks up a natural post player and another rim protector to complement Camilla Emsbo

 Grace Thybulle got butterflies in her stomach when she imagined herself wearing Yale’s navy blue and white uniform.